-From fingerprint for unlocking smartphones to facial recognition for payments.
-The applications of biometrics linked to artificial intelligence (AI) technology already cover almost every aspect of our lives.
+From fingerprints to unlock smartphones to facial recognition to processing payments, the usage of biometrics linked to artificial intelligence (AI) covers almost every aspect of our lives.

 Thanks to its efficiency and versatility in recognizing the unique characteristics of each human being, biometric identification is one of the most accurate resources for identity validation and data protection, in addition to streamlining processes.

 Some of the main examples of biometric authentication are:

 The need for fast and safe services in the digital age